smartcontractkit/ea-framework-js/docs/github_workflows.md

 ##### Steps for Create Version Bump PR:

-1. Tick Version: This step is the core of the job.
-It determines the version bump instruction based on the labels present on the pull request.
+1. Tick Version: Determines the version bump instruction based on the labels present on the pull request.
 If the version bump instruction is "none," no version bump is required, and the job exits successfully with a 0 status code.
 If a valid version bump instruction is provided, it uses the `npm version` command to update the package version according to the instruction.

 2. Create Commit: If a valid version bump is detected in the previous step, and that detected version is higher than the current version, this step creates a new commit with the updated package.json file, reflecting the version bump.
 The new commit is made on a new branch named `version-bump`.
 If the branch already exists, it updates the reference to the branch's head commit.